Click to grab your free copy of our Garden Tools Cheat Sheet!

 20. Peanut Pumpkins

-Peanut pumpkins have a unique skin with a covering of peanut like beige bumps, making for a unique display.
-These pumpkins are particularly popular in the west because of their unique structure, but underneath the peanut-like layer, you will find a thick, juicy flesh which is ideal for use in recipes.
-The flavors make the pumpkin perfect for eating during the day and allow you to eat your perfect pumpkin whenever you want.
+These pumpkins are particularly popular in the West because of their unique structure, but underneath the peanut-like layer, you will find a thick, juicy flesh ideal for recipes.

 Click here to buy them on Amazon.